raphaelyancey/discourse-import-bbpress-plugin/README.md

 # Forked ?

 - Solves some incompatibilities with the latest versions of Discourse, and a few bugs
-- Only import users that posted at least one reply or topic in bbPress (not other WordPress users)
+- Only import users that posted at least one reply or topic in bbPress (not other WordPress users) or a private message to another user

 # What is this